Remembering the life of Bill Shortt in the disc golf world

 A new effort in sharing Qigong and Tai Chi

 I’m sharing the healing practices of Qigong and Tai Chi to both a larger region and with other friends and students online, now with two options.
-For a $15 monthly fee, students can attend my Tuesday morning meditation class via Zoom, with a recording available as well.
-The live class will be at 7:15 AM […]
+For a $22 monthly fee, students have access to two meditation classes and at least one one-hour class a month and several shorter online classes.
+All classes will be […]

 Doulas and mindfulness for birth and death